 Even after a series of brilliant victories, Tokyo was trying to avoid a war of attrition and had taken the initiative.
 It assumed correctly that growing unrest in Russia would compel the government in Saint Petersburg, the Russian capital from 1703 to 1918, to agree to stop the armed conflict.

-It marked the end of the expansionist policy in the Far East pursued by Czar Nicholas (1868-1918) and started to weaken his position in general.
+It marked the end of the expansionist policy in the Far East pursued by Czar Nicholas II (1868-1918) and weakened his position in general.
 He had no choice but to quickly issue the October Manifesto, an attempt to transform his empire from an autocracy into a constitutional monarchy.

 It promised to guarantee at last civil liberties (freedom of speech, press and assembly) and to create a legislative body, the Gosudarstvennaya Duma, or State Assembly.

 The Fundamental Laws, promulgated in 1906 as the equivalent of a Constitution, didn’t live up to the expectations they had created.
 However, the Russian ruler had ultimately relinquished absolute power.
 After the extremely bloody Bolshevik Revolution in 1917 he, his whole family and members of the household would be assassinated in Yekaterinburg.